mgreenig/COVIDENCE-survey/README.md

 physical wellbeing, and mental health.
 If you are interested in participating, please follow the link above.
 For any specific inquiries about the study please contact Chief Investigator Adrian Martineau (a.martineau@qmul.ac.uk) or Principal Investigator Hayley Holt (h.holt@qmul.ac.uk).

-This is a repository containing Python scripts for cleaning, transforming, and the mapping answers from the survey to patient features that will be statistically analysed in the study.
+This is a repository containing Python scripts for cleaning, transforming, and mapping answers from the survey to patient features that will be statistically analysed in the study.
 We hope to identify what types of patients are more or less likely to contract COVID-19.

 **Due to privacy considerations, no patient-level data is included in this repository**.